jonasschneider/cor/README.md

   - [ ] TCP
   - [ ] Tiny webserver

+- model I/O ports as slices of a 0-dimensional data type

 More unicorns:

 - [ ] Page-table-based IPC ("send" a page to another process, zero copy yadda yadda)